Inquiry in Nanoscience (NANO*4900)

-- Friday January 22nd – deadline for submission of topic for first presentation
+- Thursday January 16th – submission of topic for first presentation to faculty advisor

-- Friday February 12th – deadline for submission of topic for second presentation
+- Thursday February 13th – submission of topic for second presentation to faculty advisor

-- Friday March 11th – deadline for submission of topic for final presentation
+- Thursday March 13th – submission of topic for third presentation to faculty advisor

 Examples of possible presentation topics: